-Division of the commander J. Clinton Hiatt, of Maryland: Division Commander J. Clinton Hiatt, of Maryland: The Past Department Vice Commander of New York Grand Army of the Republic wishes to say a few words of congratulation.
+Division of the commander J. Clinton Hiatt, of Maryland Division Commander J. Clinton Hiatt, of Maryland Past Department Vice Commander of New York Grand A my of the Republic wishes to say a few words of congratulation.

-Past Vice Commander Edward Allen Dubey, of New York Past vice commander is want to state that I guess I am Grand Army of the Republic: I want to state that I guess I am one of the oldest Sons of a Vcteran-I am in my Sist year.
-I one of the officer John Post of Brooklyn, New York.
-I want in congratulate you before I go to my hotel.
+Past Vice Commander Edward Allen Dubey, of New York, Grand Army of the Republic: I want to state that I guess i one of the oldest Sons of a Veteran-I am in my Sist was in Phil Sheridan Post of Brooklyn, New York.
+I congratulate you before I go to my hotel.

-Commander-in-Chief Sisson: Boys, look him him over; and when you get just as old as that you will be just as enthusiastic as he is.
+Commander-in-Chief Sisson: Boys, look him him over; and when you get just as old as that you will be just as enthusiastic ns he is.
 Benedictory prayer by National Chaplain Rev. J. Kirkwood Craig.